LLNL/H5Z-ZFP/docs/installation.rst

 If you don't specify a C compiler, it will try to guess one from your path.
 Fortran compilation is optional.
 If you do not specify a Fortran compiler, it will not attempt to build the Fortran interface.
-However, if the variable ``FC`` is already defined in your enviornment (as in Spack_ for example), then H5Z-ZFP_ will attempt to build Fortran.
+However, if the variable ``FC`` is already defined in your environment (as in Spack_ for example), then H5Z-ZFP_ will attempt to build Fortran.
 If this is not desired, the solution is to pass an *empty* ``FC`` on the make command line as in...

 ::